 Celebrate the Birth of Our Nation

-Close to home, you might celebrate the Fourth of July at a nearby Army Corps lake (many offer fireworks displays), search for bald eagles at a National Wildlife Refuge (adopted as our nation’s symbol by the Continental Congress in 1782), or learn the unique story about the birth of your own state and city.
+Enjoy this glimpse at some of the most iconic places in the U.S. and their Independence Day celebrations.
+If you can’t make it to one of these cities, then try closer to home—where you might celebrate the Fourth of July at a nearby Army Corps lake (many offer fireworks displays), search for bald eagles at a National Wildlife Refuge (adopted as our nation’s symbol by the Continental Congress in 1782) or learn the unique story about the birth of your own state and city.

 (Anna Dodson/Share the Experience)

-Colonial National Historical Park tells the story of Jamestown, the first permanent English settlement in North America, as well as of Yorktown, where American and French troops, led by George Washington, defeated the British in the last major battle of the American Revolution.
-At the Visitor Center, watch The Siege of Yorktown, see portions of General Washington's campaign tents on display, then drive the self-guided auto tour.
+Colonial National Historical Park tells the story of Jamestown, the first permanent English settlement in North America, as well as Yorktown, where American and French troops, led by George Washington, defeated the British in the last major battle of the American Revolution.
+Start at the visitor center and watch the film "Siege of Yorktown," enjoy displays that include portions of General Washington's campaign tents, then follow the self-guided auto tour of the battlefield.
 In October, special events commemorate the anniversary of the battle.
 While you are in the area, be sure and visit nearby Colonial Williamsburg, “the Revolutionary City.”

 Did you know?

 On July 4, 1826 and within five hours of each other, Founding Fathers and Presidents Thomas Jefferson and John Adams both died of natural causes.
 Visit the National Park Service American Revolution website to find places to visit and to learn more.